-The Princeton Cannabis Task Force met for a second time, reviewed what they must do regarding a cannabis company, and discussed homegrow.
+The Princeton Cannabis Task Force met for a second time to review NJ legal weed town options and discussed homegrow.

 The Cannabis Task Force has established two subcommittees.
-The first one is on economic and community impact to focus on making a recommendation to the Mayor and Council whether they will allow a cannabis company, where a cannabis company could be zoned, and what the town would do with cannabis-derived revenue.
+The first one is on economic and community impact to focus on making a recommendation to the Mayor and Council whether they will allow a cannabis company, where a cannabis company could be zoned, and where NJ legal weed town revenue would go.

 The second subcommittee will focus on education and outreach to the town’s different communities.

-Former NJ Cannabis Industry Association President and cannabis consultant Hugh O’Beirne, explained they need to decide whether they will opt-in or not allow a cannabis company in town.
+Former NJ Cannabis Industry Association President and cannabis consultant Hugh O’Beirne, explained they need to decide whether they will opt-in or not be an NJ legal weed town.

 They are waiting on guidance from the NJ Cannabis Regulatory Commission (CRC), which only recently had its second meeting, on what needs to be done if they allow cannabis.
 In addition, there is uncertainty around specific ordinance and zoning regulation language.